Breast Cancer: Shared Medical Appointment

 How will I be able maintain progress?

-After each session, you will be given a limited set of key practices to implement into your daily life.
-Needless to say, regular practice leads to lasting lifestyle modifications that promote health.
+After each session, you will be given a limited set of key self-care practices to implement into your daily life.
+Needless to say, regular practice sustains lifestyle modifications that promote health.

 Will I have to leave my primary care physician or my breast cancer treatment team?

 No, you will keep your primary care and breast cancer specialists.
 During these appointments, lifestyle medicine physicians will work with your primary care and breast cancer teams to address the lifestyle-related aspects of your condition.

 Is this program covered by insurance?